llimllib/obsidian-archive/programming/concurrency/Go statement considered harmful.md

 Links to [[oklog-run]] as maybe the closest thing implementable in go

-See [[conc - better structured concurrency for go]] for a library that attempts to improve the go statement with similar ideas
+See [[flowmatic]] for a library that attempts to improve the go statement with similar ideas